argonne-lcf/AIaccelerators-SC23-tutorial/SambaNova/README.md

 ## Pre-Built Sample Venv

-Sambanova software stack and associated environmental variables are setup at login.
+Sambanova software stack and associated environmental variables are automatically setup at login for a SN30 node.

 Each of the samples or application examples provided by SambaNova has its own pre-built virtual environment which can be readily used.
 They are present in the `/opt/sambaflow/apps/` directory tree within each of the applications.